Test-time regression: a unifying framework for designing sequence models with associative memory: Constructing effective key-value pairs for next-token recall

 Having shown that models derived via regression are able to perform associative recall, we now discuss the importance of constructing test-time key-value pairs that are pertinent to the task at hand.
 This echoes an unchanging principle in machine learning: a well-designed model is only as effective as the data it processes.

-Historically, query-key-value sequences were constructed via a linear projection on the corresponding timestep: $\qbf_t = \Wbf_Q\xbf_t,\, \kbf_t = \Wbf_K\xbf_t,\, \vbf_t = \Wbf_V\xbf_t$ \citep{Vaswani2017AttentionAllYou}.
-Our framework naturally generalizes to the multihead case \citep{Shazeer2019FastTransformerDecoding,Ainslie2023GQATrainingGeneralized}, corresponding to setting up parallel test-time regression problems, possibly with shared inputs or outputs.
+Historically, query-key-value sequences were constructed via a linear projection on the corresponding input $\xbf_t$ at that timestep, e.g. $\kbf_t = \Wbf_K\xbf_t$ \citep{Vaswani2017AttentionAllYou}.
+Recent work on recurrent models, starting with \citet{Fu2022HungryHungryHippos}, identified the importance of performing a ``short convolution'' in addition to the per-timestep projection:

+where $K$ is the length of the short convolution filter.
+The short convolution imitates the induction heads behavior learned by self-attention layers near the start of the neural network, which allow Transformers to ``look back'' at previous tokens.
+Setting $w_0=i$ and $w_j=0$ for $j\neq 0$ in \autoref{eqn:short-conv} enables other sequence layers to also ``look back'' at the token from timestep $i$.

-Recent works on recurrent models, starting with \citet{Fu2022HungryHungryHippos}, have identified the importance of applying a ``short convolution'' to construct the query-key-value sequences, which can express the ``shift'' operation that induction heads learn \citep{Olsson2022ContextLearningInduction,vonOswald2023UncoveringMesaoptimizationAlgorithms,Fu2022HungryHungryHippos}.
-The short convolution is a crucial component of purely recurrent language models, resulting in severe performance drops if removed \citep{Yang2024GatedLinearAttention,Yang2024ParallelizingLinearTransformers,Yang2024GatedDeltaNetworks,Sun2024LearningLearnTest}.
-In the case of transformers or model that combine recurrence with softmax attention \citep{De2024GriffinMixingGated}, an explicit short convolution is not needed since earlier softmax attention layers can learn the behavior of a short convolution as empirically observed by \citet{vonOswald2023UncoveringMesaoptimizationAlgorithms}.
-Here we show that this short convolution is crucial to associative recall, creating bigram-like key value pairs.
+The short convolution is a crucial component of purely recurrent language models; removing the short convolution results in severe performance drops \citep{Yang2024GatedLinearAttention,Yang2024ParallelizingLinearTransformers,Yang2024GatedDeltaNetworks,Sun2024LearningLearnTest}.
+Including a short convolution before each self-attention layer can even improve the performance of Transformers, by freeing the earlier self-attention layers from having to learn the induction head behavior \citep{Xu2024KVShiftingAttention}.
+In this section, we provide a partial explanation for why this short convolution is so crucial, through our perspective of associative memory.
+Specifically, we show that this short convolution allows the sequence layer to memorize and retrieve bigram-like key-value pairs, which has been shown to be important for language modeling \citep{Arora2023ZoologyMeasuringImproving}.